 Owner’s consent for state land is required from the department for:

-• land subject to a lease, including a freeholding lease, or a reserve where the lessee or trustee is not or does not represent the State
+- land subject to a lease (including a freeholding lease) where the lessee is not or does not represent the State

-• land subject to a permit to occupy or license under the Land Act 1994
+- land subject to a permit to occupy (including if over a reserve) or licence under the Land Act 1994

-If the proposed development is for a structure (i.e. a jetty, pontoon or boat ramp) for residential use adjoining private land outside of a canal, and not within a declared fish habitat area, owner’s consent is required from Department of Environment and Science.
+If the proposed development is for a structure (i.e. a jetty, pontoon or boat ramp) for residential use adjoining private land outside of a canal, and not within a declared fish habitat area, owner’s consent is required from Department of Environment, Science and Innovation.

 Owner's consent is not required for development applications for works within a canal as defined under the Coastal Protection and Management Act 1995.